spring-attic/image-singlenode/README.md

         docker run --name httpSourceTest \
             -d \
-            -p 9393:9393\
+            -p 9393:9393 \
-            -p 9000:9000\
+            -p 9000:9000 \
             springxd/singlenode

 Again now let's monitor our httpSourceTest instance by executing the following:

     sudo docker logs -f httpSourceTest

-> Notice we are not restarting our shell.
+Notice we are not restarting our shell.
 This is because the shell is not making a sustained connection to the singlenode, but rather executing individual rest calls.
-This behavior will change once you invoke XD security.

 So to create the stream to receive http posts, go to the the shell and from the ***xd:>*** prompt, type the following and press ***return***:
 ```
-stream create httpsource --definition "http|log" --deploy
+stream create httpsource --definition "http | log" --deploy
 ```
 Now lets post a http "hello world" message to XD httpSourceTest.
-From the shell ***xd:>*** prompt, type the following and press ***return***
+From the shell ***xd:>*** prompt, type the following and press ***return*** (you could also use `curl -d` if you wanted).
 ```
 http post --target http://<host>:9000 --data "hello world"
 ```
-> Replacing &lt;host&gt; with your host running Docker.
+Replacing `<host>` with your host running Docker.

 The result you will see in the httpSourceTest log will be:
 ```
 21:06:08,208  INFO pool-11-thread-4 sink.httpsource - hello world
 ```
 ## Writing data to a file
 Continuing with theme above where we receive data via http, we will replace the log sink with a file sink.
-By default XD will write all files to the /tmp/xd/output directory.
-But in order for us to view the resulting file, we will mount a directory on our machine to the /tmp/xd/output directory in the container.
+By default XD will write all files to the `/tmp/xd/output` directory.
+But in order for us to view the resulting file, we will mount a directory on our machine to the `/tmp/xd/output` directory in the container.

 ### Cleanup
 First lets stop our last example.